Golden Week Japan 20252025: The Ultimate Guide for First-Time Visitors!

 Global Team

-Golden Week springs to life with festivities across the country, offering a unique opportunity for visitors to Japan to immerse themselves in the nation’s rich heritage.
-From historical parades to family-friendly events, there are countless places to visit in Japan that come alive during this festive period.
+Golden Week springs to life with festivities right across the country, offering a unique opportunity for visitors to Japan to immerse themselves in the nation’s rich heritage.
+From historical parades to family-friendly events, there are countless ways to experience Japan coming alive during this festive period.
 But navigating this busy time can be challenging without proper planning.

 The holidays that make up Golden Week include: